Seriously. The insurance people would like to know.

 2. SMALL COMPANIES DID NOT DO WELL

 For a variety of reasons, it was pretty apparent that many smaller companies were having a poor trade show.
-Yes, companies like Dunbarton Tobacco & Trust, Foundation and Warped all probably had good shows,1 but after that, it had to be scary.
+Yes, companies like Dunbarton Tobacco & Trust, Foundation and Warped all probably had good shows,[ref]RoMa Craft Tobac, I think you are not eligible to be on that list, please head to the comments section now.[/ref] but after that, it had to be scary.

 Five years ago retailers would constantly ask me, what company do I need to go visit, I don’t think one retailer asked me that question, phrased like that during this year’s trade show.
 Instead, retailers ask what product do I need to try/see and more often than not, it’s an accessory that I recommend.